scioffi/SWEN-344-Event-Manager/README.md

 # SWEN-344-Event-Manager
 **Group 7 - Krutz"R"Us: Event Management System**

 Hey there!
 Welcome to the Event Management System.
 Glad you're here.

+## Getting Started

-Assuming you're a fellow developer, these instructions will help you get the project up and running on your local machine for development and testing purposes.
-You can thank us later ;)
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites
+To be able to run this project locally, you'll need to have the following installed :
+- `Node 8`
+- `npm`

 ## Running the tests

-To Run the tests you can simply run the following commands:
+To run the test simply type the command below, in your project root directory:

 ```npm run test```